 Ahhh … the 1970s!
 This off-the-wall hixploitation thriller has become a revered cult classic, and for good reasons.
 Poor Pretty Eddie, directed by David Worth and Richard Robinson, has lots of jaw-dropping moments.
 It’s hard to pick a favorite one, but I’ll go with a trial conducted at a local diner.
 It gives new meaning to the phrase “kangaroo court” — you don’t know whether to laugh or scream.

-The acting is appropriately over the top.
-Winters does a great Norma Desmond imitation.
-It’s hard to understand what a two-time Oscar-winner is doing in this cheapo, but I’m glad she’s here — you’ve got to admire her enthusiasm.
+The acting is appropriately over-the-top.
+Shelley Winters does a great Norma Desmond imitation.
+It’s hard to understand what a two-time Oscar-winner actor is doing in this cheapo, but I’m glad she’s here — you’ve got to admire her enthusiasm.

-Uggams does the most sensible thing in the face of such formidable competition; she underplays her part quite well.
+Leslie Uggams does the most sensible thing in the face of such formidable competition; she underplays her part quite well.
 Uggams is a drop of fresh water in a septic tank.
 Slim Pickens (Dr. Strangelove) and Dub Taylor (Gator) play crazy rednecks, and needless to say, they were perfectly casted.
-The cast also includes Lou Joffred (The Legend of Frank Woods), and Ted Cassidy (Butch Cassidy and the Sundance Kid)
+The cast also includes Ted Cassidy (Butch Cassidy and the Sundance Kid)

 Conclusions & Final Thoughts: